-

 The one thing that makes you successful as a musician

 Success in music = artistic collaboration.
 You must be a good… no, outstanding artistic collaborator.
 Investing in your artistic relationships isn’t a quick fix for anything.
 Building and maintaining relationships in general isn’t quick, and won’t result in immediate cash or status.
 But- it will make you feel successful.
-There is nothing more rewarding than Read more
+There is nothing more rewarding than creating with collaborators you love and respect.
+It’s a very special relationship.
+You often begin as colleagues, making music together, then you may develop into friends.
+Even if the friendship is centered around your musical activities, it eventually tends to expand beyond a strictly utilitarian… Read more

 -